Medical plan options

 - Cost sheets:

-PCC offers five medical plans including two preferred provider organization (PPO) plans, a major medical plan with a high deductible which allows optional participation in a Health Savings Account (HSA), a traditional health maintenance organization (HMO) with no deductible, and an HMO with a high deductible which allows optional participation in a Health Savings Account (HSA).
+PCC offers six medical plans including two preferred provider organization (PPO) plans, a major medical plan with a high deductible which allows optional participation in a Health Savings Account (HSA), a traditional health maintenance organization (HMO) with no deductible, an HMO with a mid-range deductible, and an HMO with a high deductible which allows optional participation in a Health Savings Account (HSA).
 All plans include prescription drug coverage.
 There is no pre-existing condition waiting period for new employees or eligible dependents, including domestic partners, with the exception of some transplant services.
 Full-time employees choosing to opt out of medical, dental and vision coverage receive up to $200 opt-out incentive per month.
 Part-time faculty are not eligible for the opt out incentive; it is prorated for other part-time employees.

 More information on the medical plans is available on the medical and prescription comparison charts.
 Visit the OEBB web site for more detailed information and plan documents.
 To enroll, please use MyOEBB.
 This information is effective for the current plan year.